RaufMasoumi/BookStore-app/README.md

 - Easy-to-use
 - Super dynamic

-The project was deployed to Heroku and you can check it now at [rauf-book-store-app.herokuapp.com](https://rauf-book-store-app.herokuapp.com) (For the best experience please add this site to your browser's trusted sites list).
+The project was deployed to Back4app and you can check it now at [bookstore-raoufrm93.b4a.run](https://bookstore-raoufrm93.b4a.run/) (For the best experience please add this site to your browser's trusted sites list).

 The first idea and the base of this project was written from [Django For Professionals](https://djangoforprofessionals.com/) book.